 - Transparency – I will never, ever book a flight that simply says “major U.S. carrier”.
 Some sites (such as Momondo) will advertise fares this way!
 I hate this.
 There is *no* transparency.
 Expedia does the same with hotels, advertising a “mystery hotel.”
 No thanks.
 I should caveat my statements and say that I *might* consider an option like this if the price is low enough, but it pretty much never is.
 Google Flights doesn’t ever pull this stupid stunt.
 It’s transparent.
 You know what you’re getting.
 When you select a flight with “multiple carriers”, it tells you exactly who those carriers are.

 - Hands down cleanest UI – After using Google Flights for a while, sites like Skyscanner and most OTAs feel a lot more cluttered.
 The Google Flights user interface is clean, intuitive, and fun to use.
 I love it.

 Taken together, all these features make Google Flights the best flight search engine.
 But here is even more to love.
 The filters make searching for flights on a particular carrier or alliance insanely easy.
 I’ve often found myself searching United flights via Google flights rather than at united.com.
 It is both faster and easier to find the flights I want.

 On three occasions I have found a flight I liked, and then simply clicked through to finish booking on united.com.
 I always double check the price with a United search once I am settled, and the Google Flights pricing has always been spot on.

-Only on one occasion have I noticed a price discrepancy when I clicked through to book.
-This was during a WOW flights sale.
-Google Flights was showing the sale price, but the $69 seats were all gone for many dates.
-I would click through only to find the fare was now $299.
+There have only been a few occasions where I encountered a price discrepancy when I clicked through to book.
+These have typically been during flash fare sales, especially for WOW.
+For one of their killer one-way sales to Europe, Google Flights was showing the sale price of $69, but the seats were already gone for many dates.
+I would click through only to find the fare was now $299. #nothanks